 Before you catch the boat, pick up handcrafted souvenirs at Ergani.
 You’ll find one-of-a-kind fabric toys, tote bags, and accessories woven at the loom in the shop or handmade by friends of the owner, Eleni.

 Hellenic Seaways offers hydrofoil (1 hour) and catamaran (1 hour 20 mins) service from Piraeus daily, with between two and four sailings daily.
-Check schedules and book on Viva or Ferryhopper.
+Check schedules and book on Viva, Ferryhopper or Ferryscanner.

 Saronic Ferries offers a ferryboat service via Aegina and Methana daily in summer, weekends only in winter.
 The journey takes between 2.5 and 3 hours.
 Check schedules here.